Global Health Committee

 We save lives and restore health

-We partner locally and create a lasting impact
+We partner locally and create lasting impact

 • We deliver care from the hands of local people.